 The scoring system in tennis and squash differs significantly.
 In tennis, matches are divided into sets, with the winner of a set being the first to win six games with a two-game lead.
 Each game is scored by points, with 15, 30, and 40 representing one, two, and three points respectively.
 If the score reaches (40-40) or deuce, the player must win by two clear points to win the game.

-On the other hand, squash matches are played in sets of 11 points, with a two-point lead required to win.
+On the other hand, squash matches are played as best-of-five games to 11 points, with a two-point lead required to win each game.
 Unlike tennis, where players take turns serving every game, in squash, only the losing player on serve changes when they lose a point.
 This can result in one player continuously serving until they lose a point.

 Shot Selection